accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 - The multimedia object must always have at least the following functions: play, pause or stop;
 - If the multimedia object has sound, it must have a sound on/off function;
 - If the multimedia object has audio description, it must have a function for controlling the activation and deactivation of audio description;
-- If the multimedia object has subtitles, it must have functionality for controlling the activation and deactivation of subtitles.
+- If the multimedia object has closed captions, it must have functionality for controlling the activation and deactivation of closed captions.

 Each function must be accessible via the keyboard and any pointing device (touch, screen reader, keyboard, mouse, etc.).

 If the player does not allow a second audio track to be included for audio description, a link (or button) to an alternative video with audio description is a satisfactory alternative feature.
-The same applies to subtitles: if the video does not have subtitles that can be activated and deactivated, the presence of an alternative video with subtitles (available via a link or a button) is a satisfactory alternative.
+The same applies to closed captions: if the video does not have closed captions that can be activated and deactivated, the presence of an alternative video with closed captions (available via a link or a button) is a satisfactory alternative.

 **Note:** If there is no sound in a time-based media, there is no point in adding a sound activation/deactivation feature.
 However, if this functionality is present and requires a text alternative to be understood by certain users, then it should be given one since the user is likely to access it and want to activate it.